CoralProtocol/binance-safu/README.md

 * Fine tuned governance is required to prevent gaming of rating and submission systems.
 * Contributors should be verified organizations with proprietary, siloed data resources to offer.

-### Questions
-* Should individuals be able contest attestations of fraud?
-* Should individuals be able to attest to theft or fraud against them?

 ### Reputation System
 * All participants in the system have a reputation that is maintained based on performance.
 * All actions taken by all participants are signed with keys.